 Comparing the Indian education system to the education system in the United States

-4. Examination and Assessment: In India, examinations play a significant role in the education system, with a heavy reliance on final exams that determine progression to the next level or admission to higher education institutions.
+4. Examination and assessment: In India, examinations play a significant role in the education system, with a heavy reliance on final exams that determine progression to the next level or admission to higher education institutions.
 In the US, assessment methods vary, with a combination of exams, quizzes, projects, presentations, and continuous evaluation.
 The emphasis is often placed on a holistic evaluation of a student’s overall performance, including class participation, assignments, and projects.

 Search Blog